 - Phyllostachys aureosulcata: The “yellow groove bamboo” is easily recognizable for the yellow stripe that’s visible on the dark green culms.
 A subspecies known as “crookstem bamboo” has shoots that sometimes grow in a zig-zag manner.
 This visually interesting and attractive variety can grow up to nearly 50 feet in height, even in freezing temperatures.
-But in zones were it regularly gets below -10 or 15º F, it probably won’t grow more than 10 feet tall.
+But in zones where it regularly gets below -10 or 15º F, it probably won’t grow more than 10 feet tall.

 - Phyllostachys heteroclada f. solida: This subspecies of “water bamboo” is commonly known as “solid bamboo”.
 It’s one of the few varieties that actually has a solid stem, rather than being hollow inside.
-It’s also a bit more cold resistant than ordinary water bamboo, hardy down to -10º F.
+It’s also a bit more cold-resistant than ordinary water bamboo, hardy down to -10º F.

-- Phyllostachys nuda: A very attractive and cold hardy species, its shoots get 1-2 inches in diameter and 25-30 feet in height.
+- Phyllostachys nuda: A very attractive and cold-hardy species, its shoots get 1-2 inches in diameter and 25-30 feet in height.
 Young shoots appear very dark, almost black, turning a rich, dark green as they mature, usually with pretty, white rings around the culm nodes.

 - Phyllostachys atrovaginata: Popularly known as “incense bamboo”, this variety has a waxy coat that gives the culms a very pleasant fragrance in hot weather or when rubbed.
-Many gardeners appreciate how fast his bamboo grows, with thick culms of 3 inches or more in diameter and up to about 40 feet in height.
+Many gardeners appreciate how fast this bamboo grows, with thick culms of 3 inches or more in diameter and up to about 40 feet in height.
 Good at temperatures as low as -10 or 15º F.

 - Phyllostachys parvifolia: Like water bamboo, the rhizomes of this species are well adapted for wet and saturated soil.
 Small leaves make the thick, dark green culms stand out, and the white rings around the nodes give them even more character.
 Fresh shoots of this variety are reputed to be delicious in flavor.
 Mature shoots can get up to 40 feet tall, and it is cold hardy down to -15º F.